Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Your choice on whether to choose CPU gaming or GPU gaming is dependent on the kind of experience that you are looking to get.
 You need to understand the different roles that each plays in gaming.
 Pro gamers who are tech-survey are quite well informed on the specific aspects of each and therefore it is much easier for them to choose between CPU and GPU gaming depending on the particular game they want to play.

-The Central Processing Unit (CPU) is the computer component that does the interpretation and execution of majority of the commands from other software and hardware components.
-The Graphics Processing Unit on the other hand, just handles image processing.
+The Central Processing Unit (CPU) is the computer component that does the interpretation and execution of the majority of the commands from other software and hardware components.
+The Graphics Processing Unit on the other hand just handles image processing.

 1. CPU for Gaming: